Narrow AI applications should be developed.

 Although the Government has specific strategic goals, AI human resources are still a big problem for Vietnam today.
 Do you have any recommendations to improve the AI response capacity of the current state agency team?

-Specifically, it is necessary to first build and develop human resources for management and operation, AI training including experts or IT staff specializing in AI, data, and network security to operate and optimize the system, and optimize data training models.
-At the same time, it is necessary to have human resources in specialized fields in the form of Expert Groups in specialized fields to build process flows, synthesize knowledge, mind maps, evaluate and censor the quality and value of data that users interact with, and generate natural language.
+Specifically, it is necessary to first build and develop human resources for management and operation, AI training including experts or IT staff specialized in AI, data, network security to operate and optimize the system, optimize data training models.
+At the same time, it is necessary to have human resources in specialized fields in the form of Expert Teams in specialized fields to build process flows, synthesize knowledge, mind maps, evaluate and censor the quality and value of data that users interact with, and generate natural language.
 These two groups of human resources need to regularly coordinate closely throughout the entire process of designing, testing, operating, and checking AI applications in practice.

 Thank you very much!